 This DuPage County library building was completed in 1915, cruelly remodeled in the late 1950s (as seen above), torn down in 1975, and replaced in 1977.
-The new building, in its turn, was extensively modified in 1999; and as I write this, is about to get another renovation.
+The new building, in its turn, was extensively modified in 1999; and as I write this, is currently under renovation.

 At this point, the only way to see the non-linked libraries is to visit the pertinent IHPA site.